Weakly Private Information Retrieval from Heterogeneously Trusted Servers: W-PIR : Generalized TSC Code with Escape Retrieval Symbols

 which needs to satisfy

 The query $Q_n^{[k]}$ to server-$n$ is produced as:

 where $\underline{0_K}$ is the length-$K$ all-zero vector.
 The answer $A_n^{[k]}$ from server-$n$ is generated as

-The decoding procedure follows directly from the original generalized TSC code when $F^* \notin [1:N]$, and does not require decoding when $F^* \in [1:N]$.
-We will refer to this code as W-PIR$^{\#}$, a simpler version of the code, which does not allow all permutations, was first presented in \cite{qian2022improved}.
+The decoding procedure follows directly from the original generalized TSC code when $F^* \notin [1:N]$ and does not require decoding when $F^* \in [1:N]$.
+We will refer to this code as W-PIR$^{\#}$.
+A simpler version of W-PIR$^{\#}$, which does not allow all permutations, was first presented in \cite{qian2022improved}.

 The correctness of the code is obvious, and the download cost $D$ can be simply computed as